BartMassey/fasthello/README.md

   reasonable given that it's even uglier and no safer.
   "You can write FORTRAN in any language."

-* `mappy.rs` is a work-in-progress attempt to use memory-mapped I/O. It doesn't run yet.

 Many of these will run only on a POSIX system.
 I have tried them only on Linux.